jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-experience-description"></a>

 ### ✏ Description:
-Gives Experience to a Specific Player.
+Grant experience to a specific player.

-The `SourceId` can be represent as an Integer with the source value of:
+The `SourceId` is an integer with the following values:

 |`SourceId`|Galaxy file constant|
 |-|-|